I-City: Overview

 i-City plans to be a business location for six industry clusters, namely shared services and outsourcing, biotechnology, software development, as a media hub, an Islamic financial hub, and a data centre.

 Landmark

 Jewel i-City, is a 381 m proposed supertall skyscraper in Shah Alam, Selangor, Malaysia.
 It is the centerpiece and the landmark of the project.
 It would stand at a height of 381 m.
-It will surpass the previous record holder, Central Offices Tower 2, The tallest building in Shah Alam as of today, when completed.
+It will surpass the previous record holder, Central Offices Tower 2, the tallest building in Shah Alam as of today, when completed.

 Buildings

 Within i-City, CityPark is the designated building to house MSC Malaysia-status companies.
 CityPark consists of 6 blocks and has a total office space of more than 300,000 sqft.
-The entire i-City development will feature eight corporate office towers, two luxury hotels, two blocks of 24-story residences, three and five story shop-offices, and retail suites.
+The entire i-City development features eight corporate office towers, two luxury hotels, two blocks of 24-story residences, three and five story shop-offices, and retail suites.